14085745/Types-of-Email/README.md

 * __Marketing__, where a large list of people are sent the same or very similar emails from a source to which they’ve intentionally subscribed (like a newsletter, or product announcement).

-* __Notification__, where an email is sent to a person on an individual basis, usually to be notified each time a particular event happens (like reciving a new follower or asking for feedback after a purchase).
+* __Notification__, where an email is sent to a person on an individual basis, usually to be notified each time a particular event happens (like getting a new follower or asking for feedback after a purchase).

 * __Transactional__, where an email is sent to a person on an individual basis, usually as a result of an action they’ve taken (like making a purchase, or receiving a shipping update, invoice, etc.).